In a Nutshell -- The Sequential Parameter Optimization Toolbox: Exploratory Fitness Landscape Analysis Using SPOT

-Results from Example~\ref{ex:resRf} were obtained with the random forest model.
-But, the data can be fitted to a different model, e.g., a \emph{locally (weighted) scatter plot smoothing} \/(\Rcode{LOESS}) or Kriging model as follows.
+Results from Example with \texttt{resRf} result data were obtained with the random forest model.
+But, the data can be fitted to a different model, e.g., a locally (weighted) scatter plot smoothing (\texttt{LOESS}) or Kriging model as follows.